memeLab/Jandig/README.md

 You can see galleries with pictures of [exhibitions](http://memelab.com.br/jandig/exposicoes/) created with Jandig.

 ## How it works
-Jandig ARte uses image pattern detection to detect [augmented reality markers](https://www.kudan.eu/kudan-news/augmented-reality-fundamentals-markers/) through tge camera of a device and render a content (currently a GIF) on the device screen, giving the impression that your device is like a virtual window that you are looking at.
+Jandig ARte uses image pattern detection to detect [augmented reality markers](https://www.kudan.eu/kudan-news/augmented-reality-fundamentals-markers/) through the camera of a device and render a content (currently a GIF) on the device screen, giving the impression that your device is like a virtual window that you are looking at.

 ![usage](https://user-images.githubusercontent.com/12930004/46251341-770de200-c426-11e8-9671-d870d1b9bd5d.jpg)